Judges in Minnesota

 After appointment, a Judge is required to have his or her seat placed on the ballot for election at the first general election that is more than 12 months after the judge takes office.
 Judges, once so elected, then serve a six-year term of office before being required to have their name on the election ballot again.

 Judge Galler was appointed by Governor Jesse Ventura on November 4, 2000.
 He was sworn in on January 4, 2001 with his good friend District Court Judge Ed Cass administering the oath of office.
-Judge Galler successfully ran for election in 2002, 2008, and 2014.
-He is on the ballot for the fall 2020 election.
+Judge Galler successfully ran for election in 2002, 2008, 2014, and 2020.
+He will next be on the ballot for the fall 2026 election.